 Broader measures of the income distribution are presented in Table 24.
-As it was the case for poverty rates, no information is available for 2010.
-Decile shares of total disposable income in EUROMOD are very similar to those produced by EUROSTAT, with the exception of the first and last deciles.
+As it was the case for poverty rates, no information is available for 2012.
+Decile shares of total disposable income in EUROMOD are very similar to those produced by EUROSTAT, with the exception of the first decile.
 EUROMOD produced a more egalitarian distribution of household disposable income compared to EUROSTAT indicators.
-Thus, the share of the total income going to the lowest decile is about 20% to 30% larger in EUROMOD, whereas the share of the highest one is about 5% to 10% smaller.
+Thus, the share of the total income going to the lowest decile is about 20% to 30% larger in EUROMOD, whereas the share of the highest three deciles is about 3% smaller.
 The other inequality measures presented in Table 24, i.e. the Gini coefficient and the S80/S20 ratio confirm this pattern.
-Both are about 10 to 20% lower in EUROMOD compared to the EUROSTAT statistic.
+Both are about 10 to 15% lower in EUROMOD compared to the EUROSTAT statistic.
 Finally, mean and median household equivalised disposable income figures are very close with both sources of information.